as

 App Tester handles account linking requests locally with link tokens stored in its local database.

-Similar to using the getUserAndLinks() API to test how your app handles specific scenarios, you set up the linkUserAccount() API to respond with your desired output by configuring the response you want to receive (see screenshot below).
-See RequestStatus for a list of request status values.
+Similar to how you configure getUserAndLinks() in App Tester to test your app, you set up the linkUserAccount() method with the response you want to receive (see screenshot below).
+For a list of request status values, see RequestStatus.

 Configuring response for LinkUserAccount API

-Since App Tester doesn't connect to the Appstore cloud, it doesn't have access to the app's Appstore private key.
-Therefore, it cannot decrypt the linkSigningKey provided in the new account linking request.
-As a result, SSI tokens returned from the getUserAndLinks() API in Sandbox mode are signed using an arbitrary private signing key.
+Because App Tester doesn't connect to the Appstore cloud, it doesn't have access to the app's Appstore private key.
+Therefore, it can't decrypt the linkSigningKey provided in the new account linking request.
+As a result, SSI tokens returned from the getUserAndLinks() method in sandbox mode are signed using an arbitrary private signing key.
 These tokens won't be verifiable using the app's real Appstore public key in your cloud.

 Use App Tester to unit test your Appstore SDK integration during the early stages of development and leverage Live App Testing (LAT) for end-to-end testing.
 To test the end-to-end flow using App Tester, make additional changes to your backend to differentiate authentication requests originating from your app's debug versions and skip SSI token signature verification.